Yoga and Our Aging Brains

 1) Reduces Stress and Inflammation

 In addition, reducing chronic stress lowers inflammation.
 Inflammation is linked to conditions such as depression, anxiety, dementia, and even schizophrenia.
 Utilizing your yoga practice to manage stress levels supports your mental health as well as the overall health of your nervous system.
-Stress management techniques, such as meditation and pranayama, serve to both prevent and reduce inflammation.
+Yoga stress management techniques, such as meditation and pranayama, help prevent and reduce inflammation.

 2) Better Sleep